lagupa/react-todo-app-with-jason-server/README.md

 * [x] - Add a button to mark all todos as done
 * [x] - What are components...
 * [x] - Create a component for the new todo form and pass on to all the relevant props
+* [x] - Create todoItem in TodoList components and pass their respective props down the chain